Special effects of Terminator 2: Judgment Day: The hospital

 For the following scene of the T-1000 using its blade arms to pry open an elevator door, only the elevator opening was filmed, the rest was CGI.
 The T-800 responds by shooting the T-1000 in the face, exploding its head.
 Referred to as the "Splash Head", the effect involved two articulated puppets and an appliance worn by Patrick's stunt double.
-The first puppet was designed to portray the T-1000's head splitting open and modeled from a clay lifecast of Patrick.
-The puppet was mainly constructed from foam rubber apart from the split parts that were made from EST-50, a strong, lightweight, flexible urethane.
+The first puppet was designed to portray the T-1000's head splitting open and was modeled from a clay lifecast of Patrick.
+The puppet was mainly constructed from foam rubber, apart from the split parts that were made from EST-50, a strong, lightweight, flexible urethane.
 The head was prepared and held together with a retaining cable that could be quickly released, and the seam was concealed in the puppet's hairline as the first effect was shown from the back.
 For the frontal effect, a more detailed puppet was made with hinges under each ear and a lopsided mechanism that allowed the eyes to be operated independently of each other.
 The puppet contained pulleys that allowed the two halves to be pulled close to show the T-1000 beginning to heal.
 To complete the effect, Patrick's stunt double had to hold his head back as far as he could and use a modified snorkel to breathe while an appliance was worn on his upper body.
 This allowed him to portray the T-1000 staggering backward as it heals.
 John Nelson animated the CGI closure of the T-1000's head, compositing it with live-action footage, aided by "Chan Math", a program designed to "sew" the seams of the split face by identifying a start and stop point, avoiding having to animate it manually.
 Cameron was unimpressed by early efforts of the head closure, believing it looked more magical than scientific, so they added effects such as a camera shake and manipulated the image quality.